 - contentious advice following a trust or estate dispute.

-- The firm has nine international offices across Europe, the Middle East and Asia.
+- The firm has 11 international offices across Europe, the Middle East and Asia.
 Our European offices are located in Europe's leading centres for financial services and wealth management - London, Luxembourg, Paris and Switzerland.